Course Catalog - Spring 2021

 Systematic overview of the forms and processes associated with rivers and drainage basins; topics include basin hydrology, drainage networks, river hydraulics, sediment transport processes, channel morphology, channel change, and human impacts on fluvial systems.
 Same as GEOL 406, and NRES 406.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: PHYS 101, and GEOG 103 or GEOL 107, or consent of instructor.

 Intended to introduce students to CyberGIS – Geospatial Information Science and Systems (GIS) based on advanced cyberinfrastructure as well as the state of the art in high-performance computing, big data, and cloud computing in the context of geospatial data science.
 Students will use CyberGISX, which is an innovative cyberGIS framework for conducting data-intensive, reproducible, and scalable geospatial analytics with Jupyter Notebook as its primary user environment.
 Students are expected to learn how to develop Jupyter notebooks to analyze and visualize geospatial data using leading-edge cyberGIS software and python libraries.
 Emphasis is placed on learning the cutting-edge advances of cyberGIS and its underlying geospatial data science principles.
+Same as GEOL 407.
 4 undergraduate hours.
 4 graduate hours.

 Systematic analysis of the biophysical processes operating in rivers and watersheds and the interaction of humans on these processes.
 The course will emphasize the importance of biophysical processes and human interaction with these processes in river and watershed management.
 Class discussion and a class project will focus on analysis of practical river and watershed problems.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: GEOG 103 or an introductory course in earth or environmental science.